Occ. Code 8720700

 HEALTH CARE FACILITY:

-management level; responsible for overall administration and management of a
+non-competitive; management level; responsible for overall administration and

-Administrative Services, Deputy Superintendent for Security Services, Deputy
+Services, Deputy Superintendent for Security Services, Deputy Superintendent

-Superintendent for Program Services, and Deputy Superintendent for Reception
+for Program Services, and Deputy Superintendent for Reception and

-and Classification, also work under the direction of a Superintendent of
+Classification, also work under the direction of a Superintendent of Correctional

-Correctional Facility and are responsible for the administration, security,
+Facility and are responsible for the administration, security, programming, and

 as chief health care administrator of a Regional Medical Unit.